DaKingBear2/Arktos_Health_Website/src/content/docs/-index.md

 ---
-title: Documentation
+title: Game Room
-description: These are useful resources available to all!
+description: Interactive tools and resources for your mental health journey.
 draft: false
 ---